snyk-labs/pysnyk/README.md

 The `snyk.models.Organization` object has the following properties related to the API:

+* `entitlements` - returns the set of Snyk features available to this account
+* `dependencies`- returns a Manager for packages in use in this organization
+* `licenses` - returns a Manager for licenses currently in use by projects in this organisation
 * `members` - returns a Manager for members
-* `licenses` - returns a Manager for licenses currently in use by projects in this organisation
 * `projects` - returns a Manager for associated projects
-* `entitlements` - returns the set of Snyk features available to this account

-### Managers
+### A note on Managers

-Managers are how you can query data from the Snyk API.
-Each manager exposes the following methods:
+Managers provide a consistent API for accessing objects from the Snyk API.
+Each manager implements the following methods:

 * `all()` - return a list of all of the relevant objects
 * `get("<id>")` - return a single instance of the object if it exists